rocket-pool/docs.rocketpool.net/docs/en/node-staking/vps/providers.md

 However, they rarely have high-availability support; if the physical server goes down, it's likely that your VPS hosted on it will go down as well.
 Also, they have a fixed resource footprint; it's usually not possible to increase or decrease resources like CPU and RAM on demand.

-As of 10/2024, one well-priced and performant option was the RS 12000 G11 from [Netcup](https://www.netcup.eu/vserver/vps.php).
+As of 5/2026, one well-priced and performant option was the RS 12000 G12 from [Netcup](https://www.netcup.eu/vserver/vps.php).
 One word of warning is that storage is shared with others, so storage IOPs are a potential bottleneck.

 ## Dedicated Server Hosting

 Unlike a VPS, a dedicated server is an entire physical device that is rented by you.
 They are a relatively affordable option, and they are less-frequently employed than the ubiquitous cloud platforms so they tend to contribute more towards the Ethereum network's decentralization.

-As of 10/2024 two well-priced and performant options were the Rise and Advanced bare-metal servers from [OVH](https://us.ovhcloud.com/).
+As of 5/2026 two well-priced and performant options were the Rise and Advance bare-metal servers from [OVH](https://us.ovhcloud.com/).
 There are a variety of these that change over time, as well as significant sales.
 You'll need to check that the [hardware guidelines](../local/hardware.md) are met.

 ## Cloud Hosting